-The HOS who conducted the investigation, in consultation with the school counselor, may refer perpetrators, victims, and family members of such students for counseling or other services as appropriate.
+The Head of School who conducted the investigation, in consultation with the school counselor, may refer perpetrators, victims, and family members of such students for counseling or other services as appropriate.

-The HOS will insure that there is follow-up contact made with any student found to have been targeted in violation of this policy and his/her parents/guardians to inquire as to whether there have been any further incidents.
-The HOS will also keep a file on all reports of bullying or retaliation, the investigation, and any actions taken in response to a finding of bullying or retaliation.
+The Head of School will insure that there is follow-up contact made with any student found to have been targeted in violation of this policy and his/her parents/guardians to inquire as to whether there have been any further incidents.
+The Head of School will also keep a file on all reports of bullying or retaliation, the investigation, and any actions taken in response to a finding of bullying or retaliation.